-- a) Serious errors in the procedures followed by the Investigating Committee. - b) The imposition of an unreasonably excessive sanction by the Investigating Committee. - c) The emergence of new material evidence, which could not reasonably have been submitted to the Investigating Committee. - 19.3.
-On receipt of the appeal from the member, the Registrar will promptly inform the Faculty Committee that an appeal has been submitted. - 19.4.
-If the appeal provides a substantive basis for reviewing the original decision, the Faculty Committee will set up an Appeals Committee to review the case. - 19.5.
-If the appeal does not provide a substantive basis for reviewing the decision, the member concerned will be informed in writing promptly after the decision, with brief reasons why the appeal will not be proceeded with. - 19.6.
+- 18.2.1. serious errors in the procedure followed by the Investigating Committee. - 18.2.2. the imposition of an unreasonably excessive sanction by the Investigating Committee. - 18.2.3. the emergence of new material evidence, which could not reasonably have been submitted to the Investigating Committee. - 18.3.
+On receipt of the appeal from the member, the Registrar will promptly inform the Faculty Committee that an appeal has been submitted. - 18.4.
+If the appeal provides a substantive basis for reviewing the original decision, the Faculty Committee will set up an Appeals Committee to review the case. - 18.5.
+If the appeal does not provide a substantive basis for reviewing the decision, the member concerned will be informed in writing promptly after the decision, with brief reasons why the appeal will not be proceeded with. - 18.6.
 An appeal will not normally be permitted later than 30 days after the notification of the outcome of the original decision.

-20. The Appeals Committee
+19. The Appeals Committee

-- 20.1.
-The purpose of an Appeals Committee is to review the decision arrived at by the Investigating Committee. - 20.2.
-The Appeals Committee will be appointed by the Faculty Committee and consist of three Member Level members of the Faculty (or another Faculty), excluding current members of the Faculty Committee, the Board and excluding members of the Investigating Committee. - 20.3.
-An Appeals Committee will operate in accordance with the principles and procedures laid down for an Investigating Committee undertaking a full investigation. - 20.4.
-The Final Report of an Appeals Committee will be acted upon in accordance with the same principles and procedures laid down for an Investigating Committee undertaking a full investigation. - 20.5.
-The Faculty will review the effectiveness of these Procedures in the light of any successful appeal.
+- 19.1.
+The purpose of an Appeals Committee is to review the decision arrived at by the Investigating Committee. - 19.2.
+The Appeals Committee will be appointed by the Faculty Committee and consist of three Fellows of the Faculty (or another Faculty), excluding current members of the Faculty Committee, the Board and excluding members of the Investigating Committee. - 19.3.
+An Appeals Committee will operate in accordance with the principles and procedure laid down for an Investigating Committee undertaking a full investigation. - 19.4.
+The Final Report of an Appeals Committee will be acted upon in accordance with the same principles and procedure laid down for an Investigating Committee undertaking a full investigation. - 19.5.
+The Faculty will review the effectiveness of this procedure in the light of any successful appeal.